 In Windows XP, right-click on an empty area of folder, select Arrange Icons By and click Show In Groups.
 Sorting is not available.

-In Windows Vista, 7 and 8, right-click on an empty area of folder, select Group by and then click the grouping basis you need.
+In Windows Vista and later, right-click on an empty area of folder, select Group by and then click the grouping basis you need.
 You can also choose to sort the grouped items in Ascending or Descending order.

-In Windows 8, you can also click the Group by button in View tab of Ribbon.
+In Windows 8 and 8.1, you can also click the Group by button in View tab of Ribbon.

 Here is a folder with items grouped by name:

-Filtering is available in Windows Vista, 7 and 8 only; and it makes finding items even quicker - you select the criterion or criteria for displaying only the items you need to see.
+Filtering is available in Windows Vista and newer only; and it makes finding items even quicker - you select the criterion or criteria for displaying only the items you need to see.
 You can use filtering only when column names are visible.